-We only ask, as vaping is often scrutinised, and the laws surrounding vaping are often unclear.
+As many of you will already know, the rules on vaping vary from country to country and the laws are often unclear, leaving us confused and in limbo.
 There are a number of countries where vaping in public is 100% permitted and there are some where the rules are unclear since no legislation has been put in place.
-Then there are those whereby vaping is completely illegal and if you’re caught vaping, you could face a hefty fine or even prison.
+Unfortunately, there are countries where vaping is completely banned and breaking these rules could land you with a hefty fine or even a prison sentence.

 In many cases, how strictly the law is upheld is inconsistent and uncertain.
 For example, it’s not uncommon for users to get ecigs through customs and use them in a country where it’s banned, without facing a penalty.